damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     |           +---febaTrans214-run_110
     |                   febaTrans214-run_110.inp

 In addition to the creation of the run directory structure and perturbed TRACE input deck, the script execution will also produce an info file (from here on in will be called *prepro info file*).
 The info file is produced by default with the following naming convention:

     prepro-<tracin name>-<parlist name>-<dm name>-<sample_start>-<sample_end>.info

 The file is used to document the command line arguments specified when the script was called.
 It will also be used in the subsequent step.
-Based on the example above, the prepro info file has the following form:
+Based on the example above, the prepro info file will be created with name:

+    prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.Info

+The file has the following contents:

     TRACE Simulation Experiment - Date: 2016-03-27 00:21:07.196979
     FEBA Test No. 214, 110 Samples, 2 Parameters